saltyorg/docs/docs/reference/rclone-manual.md

 7 directories, 3 files
 ```

 You now have three shared drives and union combining them; the saltbox install will merge this with your local drive and cloudplow will upload to the union mount, which will distribute media to the three shared drives by path.

+## After the saltbox install

+There is one thing you may wish to do after the saltbox install is complete.

 You will still be limited to the 750GB/day Google upload limit until you configure cloudplow to upload directly to the individual shared drives.
 Eventually this will be automated, but for now there is [this guide](cloudplow-config.md).

-If you want to use Plex Autoscan's Google Drive Monitoring, there are some changes that will be required in the configuration.
-See [this guide](plex-autoscan-config.md).

 ## Existing Rclone Setup

-The default remote specified in [[settings.yml|Install: settings.yml]] is `google` for Google Drive.
+The default remote specified in [settings.yml](accounts.md) is `google` for Google Drive.
 If the Rclone remote in your config has the same name, then you are OK to skip this page and go on to the next.

 If you are using Google Drive and the Rclone remote in your config has a different name, then you will need to either: